Life As a Legal Secretary

 - Web browser software

 - Microsoft Access

 - Word processing software

 - ADP Workforce Now

 - Desktop publishing software

-Those thinking about becoming a Legal Secretary might also be interested in the following careers:
+Those interested in being a Legal Secretary may also be interested in:

 More about our data sources and methodologies.

 You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.Visit School